westfieldlabs/pub_sub/README.md

 When PubSub receives a message, it performs a couple of checks before processing:

-* If the message originates from a service we haven't subscribed to, a `PubSub::ServiceUnknown` exception will be logged & raised.
 * If the message originates from a known service, but the message type is not in the list of accepted types for that service, a `PubSub::MessageTypeUnknown` exception will be logged & raised.

 If the message passes those validations, it will `classify` the message type and run its `process` method.
 Data from the message is available inside the message handler via the `data` variable.